 Equipment, as a fraction of the cost of the employee and as a fraction of the value that an employee brings, is a tiny, tiny number.
 Expecting that someone deals with a constant source of aggravation (a tool they hate) that’s a part of their fundamental day-to-day work is silly.
 When leading millennials, use the best tech for the job at hand, whatever it is.

 8. Nurture enthusiasm

 There are a lot of days at any company when a project is slogging along and it’s hard to see how this is going to end well.
-When leading Millennials it’s important to take time, even in the middle of a big project that’s 3 months late and hugely over budget, to celebrate wins and nurture enthusiasm.
-There are a number of ways we work on that at Unito—and it’s something that all of us are constantly trying to get better at—but an easy way to nurture enthusiasm is to make sure that you ask people to share reasons to celebrate.
+When leading millennials, it’s important to take time, even in the middle of a big project that’s three months late and hugely over budget, to celebrate wins and nurture enthusiasm.
+There are a number of ways we work on that at Unito — and it’s something that all of us are constantly trying to get better at — but an easy way to nurture enthusiasm is to make sure that you ask people to share reasons to celebrate.
 Here’s an example from our company Slack:

 We have a weekly reminder right before our Monday team meeting: tell our CEO what someone’s done that’s a win for them or for you, and then we’ll talk about it and celebrate it together.
-In this particular case, Sylvain was giving Sarah a kudo for arranging a company karaoke evening the week before. 😛
+In this particular case, Sylvain is giving Sarah kudos for planning a company karaoke evening.

 9. Build processes, not policies